A travel guide on the best tourist attractions and what to visit in Amman, Jordan

 The most famous foods that are part of every mezze are hummus and falafel.
 Both are so popular that they are even sold separately in the numerous food stalls of downtown Amman.

-The most famous place to eat falafel and hummus in Amman is the legendary Al Hashem restaurant.
+The most famous place to eat falafel and hummus in Amman is the legendary Hashem.
 Dating back to the 50s, this place is an institution and you should definitely book your table ahead.
-It is considered as one of the best restaurants in Amman for hummus and falafel.
+It is considered to be one of the best restaurants in Amman for hummus and falafel.

 Al Malek Faisal St